 Why this study programme?

 Master's Degree Programme in Comparative Social Policy and Welfare is jointly organised by three European universities: University of Tampere (Finland), Johannes Kepler University (Linz, Austria) and Mykolas Romeris University (Vilnius, Lithuania).
 The aim of the programme is to facilitate the understanding of social policy and welfare in Europe.
 The programme focuses on the dynamics of social policy in the countries representing different welfare models and on analyzing different fields of social policies from various perspectives.
-During the programme students will learn about comparative designs, and about methodology on qualitative and quantitative policy studies.
-The curriculum of the programme combines contact teaching and literature examinations with on-line learning.
+During the study time, students will learn about comparative designs, and about methodology on qualitative and quantitative policy studies.
+The curriculum of the programme combines contact teaching and literature examinations via online learning.
 Most courses start with contact teaching which takes place during the intensive programmes.
-Afterwards the courses continue on-line.
-In addition, students conduct a Master’s thesis on social policy and welfare issues.
+Afterwards the courses continue online.
+In addition, students write a Master’s thesis on social policy and welfare issues.

 Semester in Vilnius